fluent-vue/fluent-vue/docs/howto/date-time.md

 ---
 description: 'fluent-vue has built-in date and time formatting using native js methods.
-But it allows custom implementation using any library you want: dayjs, date-fns, moment etc'
+But it allows custom implementation using any library you want: dayjs, date-fns, moment, etc.'
 ---

 # Localizing date and time

 Fluent has build-in function for formatting date and time: `DATETIME`.
-It uses `Intl.DateTimeFormat` under the hood.
+It uses [Intl.DateTimeFormat](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Intl/DateTimeFormat) under the hood.

 ### Example: